rashadnm01/seir-penguin-project2/README.md

 ### Event Schedule

-This will be an evenet scheduler that will be able to be used by users to keep track of their schedule.
+This is an event scheduler that will be able to be used by users to keep track of my schedule.

 ## Models

 Connect - MongoDB Connection

-CalendarEvent - This will create events to be placed on the calendar
+CalendarEvent - This will create events to be placed on the calendar by users

 ## Route Table